 Note: Tableau automatically added a colour legend and assigned a diverging colour palette because your data includes both negative and positive values.

-Adding colour visually enhances your view, but it can also make interesting data pop.
-Tableau uses a default colour palette to assign colours to the products in your view, but you are not limited to that colour palette.
+Adding colour visually enhances your view, but it can also make interesting data stand out.
+Tableau uses a default colour palette to assign colours to the products in your view, but you aren't limited to that colour palette.
 You have choices!

 If you want to use different colours than the ones shown, you can change the colours or colour palette at any time.
 Simply click Colour on the Marks card, and then click Edit Colours.
 You can select a different colour palette in the Edit Colours dialog box that opens.